Chris Quick: Freelance Career (2013 to Present)

-Quick received his first nomination for directing for the film in 2021.
 In an interview at the Unrestricted View Film Festival, Quick hinted that a possible television show based on Autumn Never Dies was being explored and that Channel 4 was being targeted as a potential host for the series.

+Quick returned in 2023 to produce and edit Care and Repair for his Autumn Never Dies co-star Michael Cooke and later went on to do the same for Cooke's 2nd film Curiosity.
+He also edited the short film Shortbread for Andy S. McEwan.

+In 2024, Quick reunited with Johnny Herbin to produce and edit the short film Cakes! which screened at the 2024 editions of FrightFest in London, Beyond Fest in Los Angeles and Motelx: Festival Internacional de Cinema de Terror de Lisboa in Portugal where it was nominated for Best European Short.

 Glasgow Filmmakers Alliance

 Quick co-founded the Glasgow Filmmakers Alliance with actor Andrew O'Donnell in October 2011.
 The non-profit organisation hosts an online database with the details of film industry professionals and companies operating in and around the city of Glasgow.

-A supporter of independent film, Quick led a campaign to get the British Academy Scotland New Talent Awards recognised by IMDB stating that 'they represented the best of emerging Scottish talent'.
+A supporter of independent film, Quick led a campaign to get the British Academy Scotland New Talent Awards recognised by IMDb stating that 'they represented the best of emerging Scottish talent'.
 The campaign was successful and the awards were introduced to the site later that year.
 He later repeated this success with the inclusion of the Virgin Media Short Awards after the first double win by Scottish director John McPhail with his film Just Say Hi.

 In 2014, Quick and O'Donnell wrote an open letter on behalf of the independent filmmakers of Glasgow to the director of BAFTA Scotland, Jude MacLaverty.
 In the letter, the pair asked the film body to consider a proposal of including three new awards at the annual ceremony aimed at low budget / independent filmmakers.
 On 28 October it was announced that the proposal would be placed on the agenda of the next Bafta Scotland Committee meeting in December 2014.

 On 2 April 2015, the BAFTA Scotland committee released their response to the proposals put forward by the Glasgow Filmmakers Alliance.

 In March 2017, Quick along with other industry professionals, signed the open letter to the Arts Council, England, objecting to the organisations decision not to renew the visa for American born actor Tyler Collins.

 On 25 April 2019, O'Donnell announced that he would be standing down as director of the Glasgow Filmmakers Alliance.
 In May, it was announced that Quick would take his place as director with Gary McLellan taking over as deputy director.